Do you suspect you have a yeast infection after hysterectomy?

 4. Minimize sugar intake:

 Taking care of your diet can reduce the symptoms of vaginal yeast infections.
 Eating less sugar or sugary foods can help, as yeasts grow rapidly on sugars.
-Add plenty of fresh fruits and veggies in your diet.
+Add fresh fruits and plenty of veggies to your diet.
 Also avoid products made of refined flour, which is converted into sugar by your body.

 5. Take care of hormonal imbalance: